barihari/design-portfolio/content/portfolio/project-5.md

-      With a complete set of components ready to be consumed, the next step is to build the templates and QA that everything works flawlessly.
+      With a complete set of components ready to be consumed, the next step is to build the templates and test that everything works flawlessly.

       Building templates from scratch can be very long and tedious, but the